Permafrost/Tundra/SERVICES.md

 ### tundra.service:sleep

 Sends the currently executing thread to sleep (temporarily cease execution) for the specified duration, subject to the precision and accuracy of system timers and schedulers.

+This service is an alias for the `tundra.thread:sleep` service.

 #### Inputs:

 * `$duration` is an [ISO8601] XML duration for which the current thread should sleep.

 ---